tarantool/doc/doc/reference/internals/iproto/replication.rst

         *   -   :ref:`IPROTO_JOIN_META <box_protocol-join-meta>`
             -   0x47
-            -   A request sent in response to IPROTO_JOIN before the instance initialization information
+            -   A request sent in response to IPROTO_JOIN or IPROTO_FETCH_SNAPSHOT before the instance initialization information

         *   -   :ref:`IPROTO_JOIN_SNAPSHOT <box_protocol-join-snapshot>`
             -   0x48
-            -   A request sent in response to IPROTO_JOIN after the instance initialization information
+            -   A request sent in response to IPROTO_JOIN  or IPROTO_FETCH_SNAPSHOT after the instance initialization information

 The master also sends :ref:`heartbeat <heartbeat>` messages to the replicas.
 The heartbeat message's IPROTO_REQUEST_TYPE is ``0``.